Skip to content

 Authors: Johanna Flodin, Philip Wallenius, Li Guo, Nils-Krister Persson, and Paul Ackermann

-This study focused on whether a wearable device using Neuromuscular Electrical Stimulation (NMES) could help improve blood flow in the thighs.
-Specifically, the research tested special pants with built-in electrodes that stimulate muscles in a gentle, controlled way.
+This study focused on whether a wearable device using Neuromuscular Electrical Stimulation could help improve blood flow in the thighs.
+Specifically, the research tested specially designed pants with built-in EMS electrodes that stimulate muscles in a gentle, controlled way.

 The researchers wanted to know:

-1. Can NMES increase blood flow in a key leg vein (the femoral vein)?
+1. Can Neuromuscular Electrical Stimulation increase blood flow in a key leg vein (the femoral vein)?

 2. What settings work best for comfort and effectiveness?